proxyroot/proxyroot.github.io/_posts/2020-05-16-s3-versioning.markdown

 ### Idea

-S3 keeps versions of a file when ever we update them and i have decided that instead of re-inventing the wheel i'll just use this to accomplish this.
+S3 keeps versions of a file when ever we update them and I have decided that instead of re-inventing the wheel i'll just use this to accomplish this.
 However, there is a gotcha!
 S3 has version id to each version that was created and we need to come up with a solution to persist the names of the versions created so that human/user can see the name instead of version id that he doesn't understand.
 Since we are already using s3 lets also persist the names with in s3 as well.
 I've created a meta file that has the data to understand versions that were created for a file.
 Each user has his own folder where he saves file and has meta file in the same folder.

 ### Modules